Vézelay: Middle Ages

 Girart de Roussillon received by a favor from Louis the Pious and chose in 858 to ensure the perenniality of his possessions by transforming them into two Benedictine communities, respectively male and female: Pothières and Vézelay.

 He founded a monastery of women at the present site of Saint-Père.

-It has a villa, surrounded by large estates.
+It had a villa, surrounded by large estates.

-The neighborhood in which the houses are located bears the name of Vezeliacus which will become Vizeliac then Vézelay.
+The neighborhood in which the houses were located bore the name of Vezeliacus, which became Vizeliac, then Vézelay.

 This was a tenuous start, abruptly interrupted between 871 and 877, when the Normans dislodged the nuns.

 Girart then asks for their replacement by a community of men.

 The abbey was then transferred to the hill and Benedictine monks replaced the nuns.

 The position of the monastery attracted multiple families to take advantage of the protection of the walls of the new establishment.

 It was dedicated to the Virgin and the apostles St. Peter and St. Paul.

 Its status is quite peculiar, for it was affiliated with Cluny, which was exempted until 1744:

 "by paying the annual fee of one pound of silver to the Holy See, To recognize no chief of order, no diocesan bishop, no prince, no lord whatsoever.
 It forms a kind of theocratic republic, detached at first from the Carolingian monarchy, then from the French feudalism, and not preserving, either with one or the other, any connection or relationship of subordination."

 Some authors assert that in 882 the monk Badilon had brought from Saint-Maximin-la-Sainte-Baume to Vézelay, relics of Mary Magdalene.
 On the other hand, Eudes, first abbot, is mentioned in 897.